meilisearch/specifications/text/0118-search-api.md

 - Required: False
 - Default: `"<em>"`

-Specifies the tag, or sequence, to put **before** every highlighted query terms.
+Specifies the string to put **before** every highlighted query terms.

 This parameter is applied to the fields configured in `attributesToHighlight`.
 If there are none, this parameter has no effect.
 See [3.1.8. `attributesToHighlight`](#318-attributestohighlight) section.